<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Category 3: Customers

-The Customers category deals with how an organization engages its customers for long-term marketplace success, including how it organization listens to the voice of the customer, serves and exceeds customers’ expectations, and builds customer relationships.
+The Customers category deals with how an organization engages its customers for long-term marketplace success, including how the organization listens to the voice of the customer, serves and exceeds customers’ expectations, and builds customer relationships.

 Questions include: